FREQUENTLY ASKED QUESTIONS

 This policy is in place at events to protect the safety and privacy of athletes and to ensure a distraction free environment for all spectators.
 This camera policy falls in line with venue and other sport organization policies.

 Food services are available throughout the concourses.
 There are also many restaurants located within walking distance to the arena.
-For more information please contact the Bell Centre at 1-855-310-2525.
+For more information please contact Centre Bell at 1-877-668-8269.

-The Bell Centre is a smoke-free building.
+Centre Bell is a smoke-free building.
 Smoking is only permitted in exterior designated areas.

 Skate Canada does not offer transportation for spectators.
 For information on public transportation, visit Montreal Tourism website.